90% F1 Score in Relational Triple Extraction: Is it Real ?: End-to-End Modeling of Relation Extraction with Zero-Cardinality

 \subsection{TDEER \cite{Li2021TDEERAE}}

-This is another multi-stage sequence labeling approach for this task.
-First they use 0/1 tagging to extract the subject and object entities and use a multi-label classification to identify the all possible relations present in the sentence.
-Next, for each subject entity and relation pair, they identify the start position of the corresponding object entity.
-If this start position matches with any of the object entity extracted in the first stage, the triple is considered valid and retained.
+This task employs a multi-stage sequence labeling approach.
+In the initial stage, a 0/1 tagging scheme is utilized to extract subject and object entities.
+Additionally, a multi-label classification technique is employed to identify all possible relations present in the sentence.
+In the subsequent stage, for each subject entity and relation pair, the start position of the corresponding object entity is identified.
+If this start position aligns with any of the object entities extracted in the first stage, the triple is considered valid and retained.
 Conversely, if no match is found, the triple is deemed invalid and discarded.
 This rigorous validation process ensures the accuracy and reliability of the extracted triples.